tonghuikang/CodeITSussie2019/README.md

 - write your implementation in this method.
 This method will be the entry point when you submit your solution for evaluation
 - Note the __init__.py file in each folder.
 This file makes python treat directories containing it to be loaded in a module
 - Follow similar approach to implement actual challenges during the event

-(Additional notes from me.)

-Each team member should use their own server.
-It is more efficient that no code is being pushed to another member during the competition, because resolving pull conflicts is a headache.

-Each team member should also use different email accounts.
-The free tier only allows one build at a time.

-We exclusive used Python for this competition, and it seems to be sufficient.